A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Proofs of Theorem , Corollary , and Theorem

-\section{Proofs of Theorem \ref{thm:loglog}, Corollary \ref{cor:loglog la Bourgain}, and Theorem \ref{thm:saturate loglog}}
+\section{Proofs of Theorem~\ref{thm:loglog}, Corollary \ref{cor:loglog la Bourgain}, and Theorem~\ref{thm:saturate loglog}}

-Finally, we provide the proofs of the results for radial solutions, namely Theorems \ref{thm:loglog} and \ref{thm:saturate loglog}, and Corollary \ref{cor:loglog la Bourgain}.
-By time translation and time-reversal symmetry, we may assume that $u$ exists on $(0,1]$ and blows up backward in time at $t=0$.
-The main ingredient is Proposition \ref{prop:main}, whose notation we adopt in this section.
+We provide the proofs of the results for radial solutions, namely Theorems \ref{thm:loglog} and \ref{thm:saturate loglog}, and Corollary \ref{cor:loglog la Bourgain}.
+By time translation and the time-reversal symmetry, we may assume that $u$ exists on $(0,1]$ and blows up backward in time at $t=0$.
+The main ingredients are Propositions \ref{prop:main} and \ref{prop:main sec6}, whose notations we adopt in this section.